Trail cameras offer look at Yukon’s wild side - Yukon News

 Although videos of bears, wolves and big cats seem to draw the most interest online, Troup says much smaller movement has triggered some of his most unique clips.
 A favourite capture from the past year was a squirrel harvesting mushrooms and stashing them on tree branches to dry out and be cached for the winter.
 He added that he hopes to get some good images of the small weasel-like fisher as well.

 For newcomers interested in taking up trail camera photography, Troup said research into a camera that will suit their needs is important.
-From there, he said willingness to find good spots for a camera by trail and error.
+From there, he said it’s willingness to find good spots for a camera by trial and error.

 Learning about tracking and animal behaviour in order to set up and capture images of a particular species is also helpful.
 A walk through the woods with Troup as he checked a string of cameras was regularly halted as he inspected claw marks left by bears on trees, tracks on the ground and bits of fur clinging to the underbrush.